The Mask of Mirrors

 The Mask of Mirrors is a 2021 fantasy novel, the debut novel by M.A.
 Carrick.
 Carrick is a pseudonym for authors Marie Brennan and Alyc Helms, who wrote the novel jointly.
 It is the first novel in the Rook and Rose trilogy.
-It was followed by The Liar's Knot in 2021.
+It was followed by The Liar's Knot in 2021, and Labyrinth's Heart in 2023.

 Plot

-Decades ago, the city of Nadežra is captured from the Vraszenians clans by the Liganti.
+Decades ago, the city of Nadežra is captured from the Vraszenian clans by the Liganti.
 A dictator named Kaius Rex rules the city.
 Rex paves over the Wellspring of Ažerais, a sacred Vraszenian religious site, and replaces it with an amphitheater.
 After his death, peace is brokered between the Vraszenian clan elders and a five-person committee called the Cinquerat.
 Although peace is restored, the city remains unstable, with the native Vraszenians under the control of the Liganti nobility.

 After the death of her mother, a Vraszenian street urchin named Ren joins the Fingers, a gang.
-She and her sworn siblings Tess and Sedge survive cruelties from the gang’s leader, Ondrakja.
+She and her sworn siblings Tess and Sedge survive cruelties from the gang's leader, Ondrakja.
 After Ondrakja beats Sedge, Ren poisons her.
 Ren and Tess flee the city, believing that Sedge and Ondrakja are dead.
 They eventually become servants in the house of Letilia, a woman estranged from her noble Nadežran family.
-After years as Letilia’s servant, Ren and Tess steal her jewelry and return to Nadežra.
+After years as Letilia's servant, Ren and Tess steal her jewelry and return to Nadežra.

-Ren disguises herself as Renata Viraudax, the fictional daughter of Letilia; Tess poses as Renata’s maid.
+Ren disguises herself as Renata Viraudax, the fictional daughter of Letilia; Tess poses as Renata's maid.
 They hope to con their way into the Traementis family and become wealthy.
 The Traementis family has declined in numbers and wealth since Letilia left: the only remaining members are Donaia Traementis and her two children, Leato and Giuna.
 Ren begins to feel genuine affection for the Traementis and feels guilty about her lies.
 Ren and Tess reunite with Sedge, who now works for a crime boss name Derossi Vargo.
 Ren also interacts with the Rook, a Vraszenian folk hero who fights against Liganti corruption.